fhd/homerun/README.md

 Fetching houses
 ---------------

+First you'll have to configure what spiders to use, and what search URL to use for each, in a file called _spiders.json_.
+This should get you started:

+    cp spiders.sample.json spiders.json

+Note that the default search URLs look for houses in Bergisch Gladbach, Germany.
+This might not be what you want, and you might want to add price and size restrictions.

-The following command will crawl real estate sites and store all the houses it finds in _houses.json_:
+With _spiders.json_ in place, the following command will invoke the configured spiders to crawl real estate sites.
+The houses it finds are stored in _houses.json_:

     bin/fetch_houses